Efficient Stochastic Optimisation via Sequential Monte Carlo: Analytical results

 \subsection{Gradient descent based on Feynman-Kac flows}

 We analyze an idealised version of the scheme where the expectations in \eqref{eq:feynman-kac-identity} are computed exactly.
-This is not possible in practice, but it clarifies the limiting behavior of the algorithm.
+This is not possible in practice, but it clarifies the limiting behaviour.
 We use the notation from \Cref{sec:background}, in particular \eqref{eq:pi_theta} and \eqref{eq:gradient_form}.
 The next lemma shows that, under exact expectations, the Feynman--Kac weights recover the true gradient. \begin{lemma}[Exact gradient recovery] Assume $Z_\theta=\int e^{-U_\theta(x)}\md x<\infty$ for all $\theta\in\mathbb{R}^{d_\theta}$.
 Fix $\theta_0$, set $X_0\sim\pi_{\theta_0}$ and $W_0=1$, and define $(\theta_k,X_k,W_k)_{k\geq 0}$ by

 Then, for all $k\geq 1$,

 \end{lemma} \begin{proof} By construction, $W_{k-1}=\prod_{n=1}^{k-1}G_n(X_{n-1},X_n)$ with incremental weights $G_n$ as in \eqref{eq:smc_incremental_weight}.
 Applying the Feynman--Kac identity \eqref{eq:feynman-kac-identity} with $\varphi=H_{\theta_{k-1}}$ and $\varphi=1$ yields